resthub/resthub.org/spring-stack.rst

     <dependency>
         <groupId>org.resthub</groupId>
         <artifactId>resthub-web-server</artifactId>
-        <version>2.0-beta2</version>
+        <version>2.0-rc1</version>
     </dependency>

 Configuration
 -------------

-In order to import default configuration, your should add the following line in your applicationContext.xml :
+In order to import the default configuration, your should add the following line in your applicationContext.xml :

  .. code-block:: xml

     <import resource="classpath*:resthubWebServerContext.xml" />

-RESThub 2 based web applications do not contain web.xml files, but use Servlet 3.0 and Spring 3.1 new capabilities in order to initialize your webapp with a Java class and extend WebApplicationInitializer.
-This class just need to be in the classpath, here is the default one (the RESThub archetypes can create it for you if needed) :
+RESThub 2 based web applications do not contain web.xml files, but use Servlet 3.0 and Spring 3.1 new capabilities in order to initialize your webapp with a Java class that extends WebApplicationInitializer.
+This class just needs to be in the classpath; here is the default one (the RESThub archetypes can create it for you) :

 .. code-block:: java